SovereignCloudStack/docs/docs/turnkey-solution/bare-metal-k3s-deployment-guide.md

 ### Software Requirements

-- Ubuntu 22.04 LTS or Debian 12 on all nodes
+- Ubuntu 24.04 LTS or Debian 13 on all nodes
-- Ansible 2.14+ for automation
+- Ansible core 2.19+ for automation
 - Ceph cluster (v17+ Quincy or v18+ Reef)
 - Git for version control
 - kubectl for cluster management